 Director, IoT Business Development | Microsoft

 Matt Vasey is Director of IoT Business Development at Microsoft, focused on expanding the ecosystem of technology partners, standards bodies, and other innovation enablers that are required for the new generation of IoT Applications, Services, and Systems that serve both individuals and businesses.
 Previously, he led Microsoft ‘s Embedded Sales team in the Americas, working with industrial OEMs to build a wide variety of industrial and consumer devices across a range of vertical industries.

 Mr. Vasey has represented Microsoft as a spokesperson to the press and analyst community on a variety of topics including Enterprise IT, Cloud Services, Service Providers and most recently the Internet of Things.
 In addition to his work at the OpenFog Consortium, he serves as a Board member for the OPC Foundation.
 Outside of Microsoft, Mr. Vasey has led regional and national sales teams for leading technology firms, driving revenue and business expansions ranging from startups to $1B+ revenue public companies.
 While at ODIN (an Ingram Micro company) he drove business and corporate development with Tier 1 investment banks, venture capital firms and technology partners.
 Mr. Vasey earned a Bachelor of Science degree from Trent University in Canada.

 Dr. Mung Chiang is the John A. Edwardson Dean of the College of Engineering at Purdue University and a visiting professor at Princeton University.
 Formerly, he was the Arthur LeGrand Doty Professor of Electrical Engineering at Princeton University.
 His research on networking received the 2013 Alan T. Waterman Award, the highest honor to US young scientists and engineers.
 His textbook “Networks: Friends, Money and Bytes” and online course reached 250,000 students since 2012.

 Dr. Chiang founded the Princeton EDGE Lab in 2009, which bridges the theory-practice gap in edge networking research by spanning from proofs to prototypes.
 He co-founded a few startups in mobile, IoT and big data areas.
-Dr. Chiang is the Director of Keller Center for Innovations in Engineering Education at Princeton University and the inaugural Chairman of Princeton Entrepreneurship Council.
+Dr. Chiang was the Director of Keller Center for Innovations in Engineering Education at Princeton University and the inaugural Chairman of Princeton Entrepreneurship Council.

 Director, IoT and Embedded | ARM